dfinity/ic/rs/canister_sandbox/README.md

 ## Code organization

-- The top-level `canister_sandbox` crate is the binary that will be run as the sandbox process.
-It is just a simple wrapper that launches all logic implemented in other crates from its `main` function
+- The top-level `canister_sandbox` crate contains the `backend_lib` library for running the sandbox process as well as the sandbox process binary.

 - `common` implements the IPC mechanisms and protocols used between replica and sandbox process.
 The actual protocol definitions are found in the `common/src/protocol` module

-- `backend_lib` implements the logic to be run in the sandbox process.
-It is organized as a library crate, with the main crate just calling its entry point.

 - `replica_controller` implements the replica side control of the sandbox mechanism.
 It provides on the one hand the API "glue" towards the execution